 It measures 12 x 22 feet and was constructed with treated lumber.

-It took four people approximately 6 non-stop hours to build the foundation and flooring structure.
+It took four people approximately six non-stop hours to build the foundation and flooring structure.

 I've taken the liberty to add other ways along with some deck railing codes which are noted in What would Dave do? below.

-The first step is to attach the ledger board to the home.
+So the first step is attaching the ledger board to the home.